-This Code of Conduct, adopted by the authority on 30 May 2022, is set out below.
+This Code of Conduct, adopted by the authority on 30 May 2022 and reviewed at its meeting on 27th May 2025, is set out below.
 It is made under Chapter 7 of the Localism Act 2011 and includes, as standing orders made under Chapter 7 of that Act and Schedule 12 of the Local Government Act 1972, provisions which require members to leave meetings in appropriate circumstances, while matters in which they have a personal interest are being considered.